masteroga101/Beat-Banger-PsVita-/README.md

 2. bring up the steam console which ever way you do on your operating system.

-On Windows:
+Windows:

  pressWin + R to bring up a command box

  Enter the command steam://open/console  and enter

 3.